icuurd12b42/tmcsyntaxEB/README.md

 + export void TMC_SEB_LoadLanguage(const TCHAR* LanguageName, const TCHAR* LanguageFile)
 + export void TMC_SEB_LoadLanguageA(LPCSTR LanguageName, LPCSTR LanguageFile)

-  This functions loads a language file in the system.
+  This function loads a language file in the system.

   LanguageName is the name you would reference the laguage with later on.
 This name is also displayed in the context menu in the select language option

-  LanguageFile is the language.lng file you wish to load
+  LanguageFile is the language.lng file you wish to load.

-  Commonly you would Load all your files at startup. it is also commont to uses the filename without extention for the Language Name
+  Commonly you would Load all your files at startup.
+It is also common to uses the filename without extention for the Language Name

 + export void TMC_SEB_SetHilite(HWND hWnd, const TCHAR* LanguageName, DWORD LineNumberBackColor, DWORD LineNumberColor)
 + export void TMC_SEB_SetHiliteA(HWND hWnd, LPCSTR LanguageName, DWORD LineNumberBackColor, DWORD LineNumberColor)